Community Voices

 Mikaela Roberts, Jason Menominee, Ben Heywood-MacLeod

 As Is, Where Is tells the story of a small-town rural road in Ontario, Canada with a forgotten past.
-Negro Creek was for decades a vibrant community of Black settlers, before many of them were labeled squatters and forced to move.
+The Negro Creek area was for decades a vibrant community with ten Black settler families.
 Today the name of the road is the last marker of this often-erased history.
 With the road name under threat, descendants and locals together are imagining alternative ways to commemorate the settlement.